kmoeri/REDCap/README.md

-This repo was created to provide a immutable link for images implemented in multiple REDCap instruments (Questionnaires)
+This repo was created to provide an immutable link for images implemented in multiple REDCap instruments (questionnaires)